LittleApple-fp16/LittleAppleWebUI/README.md

 * Python 3.10.6
 * Dependencies will be installed on first start.
 * If there are something broken, delete `venv`.
-* Torch can be install automaticlly now, CUDA version 11.8 and 12.1 can be detected from device,
+* Torch can be install automaticlly now, CUDA version 11.8 and 12.1 can be detected from device.
 * If your CUDA is not supported, you can also install it manually.
 ```shell
 git clone https://github.com/LittleApple-fp16/LittleAppleWebUI.git
 ```
 ## Usage
-start webui.bat
+run `webui.bat`

 ## Preview
 ![waifuc](https://github.com/LittleApple-fp16/LittleAppleWebUI/blob/master/markdown_res/preview1.svg)